andrewlintz/github-cheatsheet/README.md

 $git commit -m "[your commit message]"
   - means you are locking it it, it is committing to the change, and ready into what will be pushed, -m is the message.

+To Exit Strange zone b/c of No message
+  - esc:wq

 $git push
   - going to take anything committed locally and add it to the remote repo.